Voulu-2k6/blitzType/README.txt

 Known bugs/tweaks, by file:

     exam.js:
-        Timer starts on exam load, not on first character clicked. double letters mess up keystrokes
+        double letters mess up keystrokes
-        extra word on ordinary exam creation
-        endless key selection is delayed one line.

     stats.js -- problem keys
-        Spacebar on problemkeys is invisible
         Spacebar doesn't highlight on problem, nor does Enter

 Iplementing features: